-Our old familiar globe is suddenly melting, drying, acidifying, flooding, and burning in ways that no human has ever seen.
+“Our old familiar globe is suddenly melting, drying, acidifying, flooding, and burning in ways that no human has ever seen.
 We’ve created, in very short order, a new planet, still recognizable but fundamentally different.
-We may as well call it Eaarth.
+We may as well call it Eaarth.”

-While some people stubbornly cling to the idea that we can continue driving our children to school in over-sized vehicles more suited to farm chores, McKibben makes a strong case for implementing changes immediately if we want to continue to inhabit this planet.
+While some people stubbornly cling to the idea that we can continue driving our children to school in over-sized vehicles more suited to farm chores, author Bill McKibben makes a strong case for implementing changes immediately if we want to continue to inhabit this planet.
 Global climate change isn’t coming soon; it’s here.

 Currently?
 Our planet clocks in at nearly 390 parts per million, resulting in the relatively recent rise in the number of hurricanes, the melting of Arctic ice, and devastating floods.

 While each of us can make changes that will make a difference, the change needs to be bigger.
 The change needs to come in our attitudes, in world politics, and in global economy.
 In America, for instance:

 …our most ingrained economic and political habit was growth; it’s the reflex we’re going to have to temper, and it’s going to be tough.
 Across partisan lines, for the two hundred years since Adam Smith, we’ve assumed that more is better, and that the answer to any problem is another burst of expansion.
 That’s because it’s worked, at least for a long while: the lives of comfort and relative security that we Westerners lead are the product of ten generations of steady growth in our economies.